Robert Greville, 2nd Baron Brooke: Political, philosophical and religious views

 Despite a well-deserved reputation for religious radicalism, Brooke supported ministers with a wide range of views, including mainstream members of the Church of England.
 His writings advocated educational reform and tolerance for different religious views, so long as they were Protestant.
 In The Nature of Truth published in 1640, Greville argued while truth required a belief in God, it could take a variety of forms and no one should be compelled to worship against their conscience or reason.
 This was the derivation of his opposition to the concept of an established church.

 In a speech made in February 1643, Greville anticipated Cromwell in urging Parliament to resist hiring mercenaries or professionals in favour of those who "fought for the sake of the cause".
 Those recruited into his own regiment included Levellers like John Lilburne and Alex Tulidah, as well as radical republican and regicide John Okey.

+Greville was a Neoplatonist who influenced the later Cambridge Platonists.